vinceau/slp-realtime/api/README.md

 * Type: `{ [characterId: number]: number }`
 * Default: `{ [Character.JIGGLYPUFF]: 85 }`

 The minimum amount of damage that a specific character performing a combo needs to do.
 This is mainly to combat characters like Puff which often will end combos in rest.
-This probably isn't if you adjust the [`minComboLength`](#mincombolength) but it's included for backwards compatibility with the combo script.
+This probably isn't necessary if you adjust the [`minComboLength`](#mincombolength) but it's included for backwards compatibility with the combo script.